JohnnyDingYQ/Interchange/readme.md

 # Description and Motivation
-Interchange is a indie game in which you build highways and interchanges!
-This game was inspired by Cities: Skylines and Mini Motorways.
+Interchange is a indie game in which you **build highways and interchanges**!
+This game was inspired by **Cities: Skylines** and **Mini Motorways**.
 I love building highways in Cities: Skylines, but I am less intrigued by the city planning and simulation aspect of the game.
 The economy system of Cities: Skylines 2 is broken and bugged anyway (as of March 6, 2024).
 As a result, I decided to make an indie game that does one thing and one thing well: building highways!
-The game will generate incrementing traffic demand (similar to Mini Motorways), and the players' job is to build highways to satisfy the increasing demand.
-Players will build on the terrain of famous locations such as NYC and Shanghai.
-It will be possible to open Google Maps along with the game and emulate the real world highway network.
+The game will generate incrementing traffic demand (similar to Mini Motorways), and the players' job is to build highways to satisfy the **increasing demand**.
+Players will build on the terrain of **famous locations** such as NYC and Shanghai.
+It will be possible to open Google Maps along with the game and **emulate the real world highway network**.
 In my opinion, this is why the game idea is exciting.

+# Programming Architecture
+This project employs a custom version of Model View Presenter (MVP) as the primary architecture.
+One of the main outcome is the sepration of gameplay logic (also known as buisness logic) from user interface (Unity Game Engine)

+## Model
+Model contains classes which defines how data is structured, organized, manipulated, and accessed in the game.
+Field and properties define structure and organization, while methods define manipulation and access.

+## Presenter
+Presenter defines gameplay logic, operating model class objects and calling their methods to implement a meaningful game.

+It is worth noting that the Model and Presenter layer has minimal dependency on Unity.
+The code will still work without Unity as long as one provides alternative implementations for Bezier Curves, Splines, and Vector3.
+This is **sepration of concern**, which is made possible by **dependency inversion**.
+Presenter provides **boundary interfaces** which specifies required input and output.

+## View
+Unity specific code that handles input (from player) and output (rendering) of the game.
+Classes that implements Monobehavior lives exclusively in View.

+View provides implementation of **boundary interfaces** to provide input and output to the Presenter layer.

 # Roadmap and Milestones
 ## Highway Building (WIP)